Jobs & Lisa

 The Denial

 The adoption wound is the operative context.
-Jobs was himself adopted, and the circumstances of his adoption - a biological mother who chose not to raise him - produced a specific relationship to the experience of being the cause of another person's need.
+Jobs was himself surrendered by his biological mother and adopted by Paul and Clara Jobs.
+The circumstances of his adoption produced a specific and well-documented wound: a terror of being the cause of another person's need.
 He could not be the reason someone needed something.
 The denial of Lisa was, in this reading, the denial of his own experience of being denied.

 The Lisa Computer